youngmr290/Australian-Farm-Optimisation-Model/docs/feedsupply_index.rst

 Summary
 -------
 The feed supply for livestock is represented by changes in the type, amount and quality of feed throughout the year.
 The year is partitioned into 10 feed periods.
+The feed periods in AFO are equivalent to the timestep in a simulation model, however, they are much longer than a typical simulation model as a requirement of computing capacity.
+The dates of the feed periods during the growing season are selected to group periods that have a similar response of pasture growth to defoliation.
+During the dry feed phase the dates are selected to minimise feed variation within each period and are shorter after pasture senescence and the break of season.
+The selection of the period definitions is likely to alter depending on the region being modelled.

-The dates of the feed periods are selected to minimise feed variation within each period.
-Hence the period definitions may alter depending on the farm being modelled.
-Energy is the main nutritional limitation for the livestock enterprise :cite:p:`RN2` thus, energy is the only nutritional value tracked in the model.
-The volume [#]_ of each feed is also track because the voluntary feed intake capacities of sheep vary depending on the feed quality (relative ingestibility) and feed availability (relative availability) :cite:p:`Freer2007`.
+Energy is the primary nutritional constraint for extensive ruminant livestock enterprises :cite:p:`RN2` (maybe Phil would have a better nutritionist reference to back that comment) as such, energy is the only nutritional element that is constrained in the model to ensure that supply is greater than demand.
+The volume [#]_ of each feed is also constrained to ensure that the diet selection is feassible and the voluntary feed intake capacities of sheep are sufficient to consume the quantity of feed selected.
+The volume of each feed source (kg of intake capacity / kg of feed DM) varies depending on the feed quality (relative ingestibility) and feed availability (relative availability) :cite:p:`Freer2007`.

+The constraints on energy and volume are grouped into feed energy/volume pools (fev pools).
+A single fev pool would only ensure that the total quantity of feed required for the flock could be consumed by all the animals in the flock, this allows cross subsidisation of the volume from a class of animals that has a low nutritive value requirement to a group that has a high nutritive value requirement, with the outcome that both groups are fed a medium quality diet that will likely be less expensive.
+To circumvent this problem multiple fev pools can be created and the number is controlled in the inputs.

 The main sources of feed considered in the model are; pasture, stubble and supplement.
 See below for more information.

 .. [#]  Volume - livestock intake capacity required to consume specific mass of a given feed.